-My work in progress is set on Portland and based on the theme of The Tempest.
+My next novel will be set on Portland and based on the theme of The Tempest.
 This is one of my favourite Shakespearean plays, and I’ve often imagined it taking place on Portland.
-I’m therefore loosely combining the events of the Portlanders’ attempted coup during the Civil War with the plot of the Tempest.
+I’m therefore intending to loosely combine the events of the Portlanders’ attempted coup during the Civil War with the plot of the Tempest.

-For the past year or so I’ve been engaged in research.
-My head is boggling with battles, seiges, marches and surrenders – and I’m not even particularly interested in the military side of things!
+I’ve been engaged in research for this historical novel for ages.
+My head is boggling with battles, sieges, marches and surrenders – and I’m not even particularly interested in the military side of things!
 One of the best books I’ve read on the subject of the Civil War is a novel by Lindsey Davis called Rebels and Traitors – I found this extremely helpful.
 Two non-fiction books which have been excellent for the local history side of my research are Treasure of the Golden Grape by Selwyn Williams, and The Crabchurch Conspiracy by Mark Vine.

 I’ve spent countless days in Weymouth reference library, Portland Museum, and the Dorset History Centre in Dorchester.
 The more you learn, the more you realise you don’t know.
 One of the problems is that the Roundheads burned down the largest house on the island – the Old Parsonage – where many of the records were probably kept.

-I’m now at the stage of resurrecting the ruins of the buildings and the devastated landscape, and peopling the island with my characters.
-Prospero, Miranda, Caliban and Ariel are slowly coming to life and mixing with real-life characters such as Fabian Hodder, Colonel William Sydenham of the Parliamentarians and Sir Lewis Dyve of the Royalists.
-This is an exciting time, as I stand poised, ready to pick up the marionettes and make them all dance to my tune.
+I’ve spent hours mentally resurrecting the ruins of the buildings and the devastated landscape, and peopling the island with my characters.
+Prospero, Miranda, Caliban and Ariel have slowly come to life and mixed with real-life characters such as Fabian Hodder, Colonel William Sydenham of the Parliamentarians and Sir Lewis Dyve of the Royalists.
+I can’t wait until that moment when I pick up the marionettes and make them all dance to my tune.